castrooyoo/Current-Weather-API-Project/README.md

-# Building Data Pipeline Project from Current-Weather-API
+# Building Data Pipeline Project from Open Weather Map API

 ## Description
 - Following the current weather patterns, I took the initiative to create a data pipeline to give insights in terms of current weather conditions daily.
 As a learning curve, I explored several Platforms to better practice and experience their capabilities as listed in the [tools section](##Tools).